exoad/exoad/README.txt

-        i love demanding hyper-pressurized
-        crystalized sand pancakes to wiggle its
-        electrons in a specific patterns
+i love demanding hyper-pressurized crystalized sand pancakes to wiggle its electrons in specific patterns